oroinc/documentation/management_console/system/configuration/commerce/inventory/warehouses.rst

           * To see the complete list of the warehouses in a table view, click **bars** sign to the right of the warehouse name.
 The list of warehouses opens in a popup window.

-4. Once all warehouses are enabled and prioritized, click **Save**.
+4. Once all warehouses are enabled and prioritized, click **Save Settings**.